armory/docs/content/en/armory-cdaas/tasks/webhook-approval.md

 {{% alert title="Important" color="Primary" %}}
 - If you have a manual approval in your deployment constraint and the webhook callback returns failure, the deployment rolls back without waiting for the manual approval.
-- If Borealis hasn't received the webhook callback within 24 hours, the process times out and deployment fails.
+- If Armory CDaaS hasn't received the webhook callback within 24 hours, the process times out and deployment fails.
 - If an `afterDeployment` webhook callback returns failure, deployment is canceled to all environments that depend on the current environment, _but the current environment is not rolled back_.
 {{% /alert %}}